List of fastest-selling albums: South Korea

 This is a list of the fastest-selling albums in South Korea as recorded by the Hanteo Information System established in 1993.
-Map of the Soul: 7 by BTS is the fastest-selling album of all time in South Korea with 3,378,633 copies shipped to stores in its first seven days of release.
+Seventeenth Heaven by Seventeen is the fastest-selling album of all time in South Korea with 5,091,887 copies shipped to stores in its first seven days of release.

 United Kingdom

 This is a list of the fastest-selling albums in the United Kingdom.
 25 by Adele is the fastest-selling album of all time in the UK with just over 803,000 copies sold in its first seven days.